 The fair value estimates related to our debt instruments presented above are made at a specific point in time, based on relevant market information and information about the financial instrument.
-These estimates are subjective in nature and involve uncertainties and matters of significant judgments and therefore cannot be determined with precision.
-Changes in assumptions could significantly affect the estimates.
+These estimates are subjective in nature

 NOTE 9.
 INCOME TAXES